August 31, 2017

 Research from the Department of Psychology at the University of North Texas found that people with insomnia had greater depression and anxiety levels than those without the condition.
 Individuals who suffered from sleep deprivation were also 9.82 and 17.35 times as likely to have significant depression and anxiety respectively.

 What’s more, the latest research from MIND shows that 3.3 in 100 people suffer from depression in the UK and, globally, over 300 people have been diagnosed with the condition.
-To improve your mental health, it’s vital to get the recommended eight hours of sleep.
+To improve your mental health, it’s vital to get the recommended amount hours of sleep for you.

 3. Sleep deprivation can lead to microsleeps